insanj/sammy/README.md

 ## Usage

 No longer live as a PWA.
-Now, you an install as a tiny NW.js app.
+Now, you can install as a tiny NW.js app (already built for Mac).

 [Download from Releases page.](https://github.com/insanj/sammy/releases)